 California has a special expungement law (Penal Code Section 1170.9) for those who served probation for an offense that was caused by a mental health disorder or other disorder stemming from military service related trauma.
 See our article on this for more information.

-We charge $350 for misdemeanor expungement cases, plus a $150 filing and processing fee.
-If the misdemeanor was an alcohol related driving offense, we charge $450, plus a filing fee.
+We charge $725 for misdemeanor expungement cases, plus a $175 filing and processing fee.
+If the misdemeanor was an alcohol related driving offense, we charge $900, plus the filing and processing fee.

-If there was a violation of any of the terms of probation, there is an additional charge of $200.
-Payment plans are available and we can start with a payment of just $50.
+If there was a violation of any of the terms of probation, there is an additional charge of $300.

 We do our best to keep our prices the lowest available, but if we missed something and you find a lower one, just let us know and we will be happy to match the price you found.

 Having expunged more than 5,000 California records, we know how to get records expunged fast.
 We start working on the case as soon as you make your first payment.
 We also make sure your case gets cleared as fast as possible by doing several things.
 First, we start working on the case as soon as you make your first payment.
 Second, to help avoid mistakes that cause unnecessary delays, we have three people check the petition before it is filed with the court.
 Third, we always request and accept the first available hearing date.
-The typical case in California takes between two to four months, but times vary by court.
+Cases can be done in as fast as 3 weeks, however most cases take between 1 to 4 months.
+The amount of time it takes to complete a case is largely determined by the complexity of the case and the court’s processing time.

 We have a success rate of over 97 percent for our California expungement cases.
 While each case is different, we are confident that if your case is eligible, we will determine the strengths and weaknesses of your case and put forth the best arguments in favor of expungement.
 If your case was from a long time ago, you have many positive accomplishments since your conviction or you are experiencing great hardship because of the criminal record, you have a better chance of success.
 We would be glad to discuss the facts of your case and give you an idea of what we think your specific chances of success would be.